Sense Protocol Litepaper (Outdated)

 Similarly, the norm is the ERC20 token balance, and the scale is pricePerShare in Yearn Vaults.

-For this application, we present a Divider design that escrows yield-bearing assets (Targets) until some maturity and creates two tokens: a Zero and Claim.
+For this application, we present a Divider design that escrows yield-bearing assets (Targets) until some maturity and creates two tokens: a Principal Token and Yield Token.
 A Target is a yield token that accrues interest on some Underlying asset.
-Zeros are like vanilla zero-coupon bonds, redeeming 1-for-1 for the Target's underlying at maturity, whereas Claims are a new type of yield-only instrument, continuously delivering yield accrued on the underlying until maturity.
-Delivery occurs at the time of transfer or redemption, where the former Claim holder is sent some Target before losing custody.
+Principal Tokens are like vanilla zero-coupon bonds, redeeming 1-for-1 for the Target's underlying at maturity, whereas Yield Tokens are a new type of yield-only instrument, continuously delivering yield accrued on the underlying until maturity.
+Delivery occurs at the time of transfer or redemption, where the former YT holder is sent some Target before losing custody.
 Therefore, it adopts the Collect YT design, as described in Designing Yield Tokens (opens new window).
-With Zeros and Claims, the following user stories emerge:
+With PTs and YTs, the following user stories emerge:

 # User Types